dataluscorp/browser/browser/components/newtab/content-src/asrouter/docs/targeting-attributes.md

 ### `browserSettings`

-* `update`, which has information about Firefox update channel
+* `update`, which has information about Datalus update channel

 #### Examples